-The Mind / Body Integration is a comprehensive treatment approach that will afford you optimal reduction in mental, emotional and physical symptoms and conditions.
-The "Treatmtent" section identifies and defines a selection of treatments that I provide to optimize achieving your mental, emotional and physical wellness goals.
+My use of a mind / body Integration model is a holistic approach that will provide you a measurable improvement in the quality of your life.
+The "Treatment" section identifies and defines a selection of treatments that I provide to optimize achieving your mental, emotional and physical wellness.
 The integrity of the mind / body connection becomes compromised when mental, emotional, and physical components of a person is under duress in response to stress.
-If symptoms are not attended to, they can result in chronic mental, medical and physical conditions.
+If your symptoms are not attended to, they can result in serious emotional and physical conditions.

 When you have good emotional health, you’re aware of your thoughts, feelings, and behaviors.
 You can manage stress and problems that are a normal part of life.
 You experience life events as challenges rather than problems.
 You don’t become overly anxious or worried by anticipating potential negative outcomes: the stress of “what if?”
 You experience inner security that affords you to be confident in your competence to remain calm and to manage life events.
 You accept yourself for who you are.